Celebrate Your Story

 Natasha Trethewey, Poet Laureate of the United States, is coming to give the March 4th convocation.
 A biracial artist, Trethewey was raised in Mississippi in the period immediately following the Civil Rights movement of the 1960s.
 One of her seminal poems includes a work titled "History Lesson".
 In it, Trethewey examines a photo of herself in the post-Civil Rights South on a beach and writes about the photo itself as well as the broader social context in which she exists at that moment and time.
 We are interested in collecting personal stories from the Oberlin community to display as an installation at her convocation on March 4.

 We would love to receive a story-reflection from you!
 You carry a particular lived experience unlike any other on the Oberlin campus, and we invite you to share a piece of that with the Oberlin community on March 4th.
-We've prepared a writing prompt and submission form to help you organize your story here.
 We will be collecting stories throughout the next two weeks.

 Thanks so much,